gilliam/client/README.md

 `CONN_LIMIT` set to 100, but now with a pool size of 16.

 Issuing the command without any parameters will display some information about the current deploy.

-## Displaying Configuration

-Just issue the `gilliam config` command to display the current full configuration.
+Use the `gilliam config` command to display the active configuration.

 ## Setting Scale Values for an Application

-The number of instances for an application process is controlled using the `scale` command:
+The number of instances for an app process is controlled using the `scale` command:

     $ gilliam scale web=4